 General contractors are required for nearly every construction or renovation project.
 This can include highly complex commercial projects as well as more simple residential renovations.
 The key to knowing whether you need a general contractor for your project is whether it will require a building permit.
 So, if your project is as simple as installing cabinets or tiles, a handy-man should suffice.
 However, if you are remodeling your entire kitchen, installing electrical work, or pipes, you will probably need a general contractor.

 Types of general contractors:

-While there are no federal licensing requirements for GCs’, most states have their own individual local licensing laws.
-For example, in California, to call yourself a General Contractor, you must be licensed by the California Contractors State Licensing Board, gain four years of experience, and sit for exams for specific laws relating to their practice.
-There are no specific education requirements for becoming a GC, but it can be helpful to get a degree.
-Some choose to get a degree in construction management, construction science, or other similar degrees.
-In California, you can verify that a GC has an active contractor’s license on the Department of Consumer Affairs Contractors State License Board’s website.
+While there are no federal licensing requirements for general contractors, most states have their own individual local licensing laws.
+For example, in California, a general contractor must be licensed with the California Contractors State Licensing Board, gain four years of experience, and sit for exams for specific laws relating to their practice before they can call themselves a general contractor.
+There are no educational requirements for becoming a general contractor, but some obtain degrees in construction management or science, and other similar degrees.
+In California, you can verify that a general contractor has an active contractors license on the Department of Consumer Affairs Contractors State License Board’s website.

-General contractors can help homeowners renovate their house or construction professionals looking for someone with the necessary skills to coordinate their project.
+General contractors are important for every project- from homeowners renovating their house to construction professionals looking for someone with the necessary skills to coordinate their project.

 *The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.